 Carve out some time together and play.
 Make make mudpies, playdough or a good old fashioned mess.
 Pick one thing and make playing together a part of your daily routine.

-Reading books is something we do all the time, what else can we do to support learning at home?
+Besides reading, what else can we do to support learning at home?

-Creating a Routine or Schedule
+Creating a Homeschool Routine or Schedule

 Consistency and repetition are the MOST important things for any child.
 You can create a detailed schedule or a simple routine that supports your family.

-A routine is something that may not happen exactly at the same time every day but happens in the same order.
+A routine is something that may not happen exactly at the same time every day but happens (mostly) in the same order.
 See sample below.